 The Exchange, at 55 Healey Road in Bolton, has a focus on nutritious food and community programs designed to enrich our lives.
 The Exchange welcomes everyone living in Caledon to share ideas, participate in activities and get to know our neighbours.

-With seven branches located throughout Caledon, CPL has extensive collections ranging from books to magazines to movies and music to video gaming to a range of electronic resources and online research tools.
+With six branches located throughout Caledon, CPL has extensive collections ranging from books to magazines to movies and music to video gaming to a range of electronic resources and online research tools.
 CPL also offers a variety of different adult and children programs at all seven branches to complement the collections.

 Rapport Youth & Family Services is a non-profit social service organization that provides counselling and related support services to youth in Peel Region.

 Caledon Parent-Child Centre is a non-profit community service organization that provides quality programs for children, parents and caregivers in Caledon and the surrounding areas.

 Bethell Hospice strives to provide the right care, in the right place, at the right time.
 Their range of palliative care and bereavement supports are available to assist both those in the final stage of life and their families.

 Caledon Community Services (CCS) is a multi-service, community-impact organization.
 Our vision, “Healthy, Engaged, Compassionate Community for all” is as relevant today as it was over 40 years ago when we opened our doors to our community.